 \subsubsection{Demonstration Acquisition and Reward}

-The integration of the demonstration-based reward model \mbox{$\hat{R}_\theta(s_t,a_t)$} in $r^t_\text{demo}$ makes the amount of demonstration reflection tuneable.
-The demonstrations may capture nuanced navigation styles which are difficult to express using an analytical reward function, such as a characteristically-shaped trajectories when approaching the user.
-In this work, we rely on a demonstration oracle that generates an optimal demonstration pattern, see Fig.~\ref{fig:qualitative_enhanced}.
-Specifically, the robot circumnavigates the human in a distinct circular manner.
-Initially, the robot advances directly towards the human.
-Upon reaching a proximity of $d_h = 1 \unit{\meter}$, it executes a $90^\circ$ left turn and proceeds to orbit the human clockwise at a radius $d_h$.
-Once the goal is abeam to the robot, it rotates $90^\circ$ away from the human and proceeds directly towards the target.
-While these are not user-demonstrations, the distinct oracle pattern enables a clearer performance analysis, as its behavior is by design contradictory to the other two objectives.
-It produces longer trajectories in contrast to the time-efficiency penalty $r^t_\text{efficiency}$.
-Also the distance to the human is quite close at $d_h = 1 \si{\meter}$, contradicting the distance penalty $r_\text{distance}^t$ with an impact radius of $2 \si{\meter}$.
-As the demonstration is anchored solely around the human and goal position, we can easily augment the single demonstration trajectory by rolling it out $N_D$ times in randomized obstacle configurations, while recording only collision-free rollouts.
+Demonstrations can capture nuanced navigation styles that are difficult to express using analytical reward functions, such as characteristically-shaped trajectories when approaching the user.
+In this work, we rely on a predefined optimal demonstration pattern, see Fig.~\ref{fig:qualitative_enhanced}.A1 (black line), where the robot circumnavigates the human in a distinct circular manner.
+After directly approaching the human, at $d_h = 1 \si{\meter}$, it executes a $90^\circ$ left-hand turn and orbits the human clockwise at a radius $d_h$.
+Once between human and goal, it turns left and proceeds directly towards the target.
+While not being user-demonstrations, the distinct pattern enables a clear performance analysis, as its behavior is by design contradictory to the other two objectives, efficiency and distance-keeping.
+Specifically, the trajectories are only partially goal-directed, conflicting $r^t_\text{efficiency}$, and traverse close to the human at $d_h = 1 \si{\meter}$, contradicting $r_\text{distance}^t$ with an impact radius of $2 \si{\meter}$.
+Anchored solely around the human and the goal position, we can easily augment the single demonstration trajectory by rolling it out $N_D$ times in randomized obstacle configurations, recording only collision-free rollouts.
 The resulting dataset is handed to the D-REX pipeline, as elaborated in \mbox{Sec.~\ref{sec:demos}}.
-The final reward term is \mbox{$r^t_\text{demo} = -10 \cdot (\hat{R}_\theta(s_t,a_t) - 1)$}, aligning it to the per-step magnitude of the other tuneable objectives' reward.
+The final reward term is \mbox{$r^t_\text{demo} = -10 \cdot (\hat{R}_\theta(s_t,a_t) - 1)$}.